What is cybersecurity?

 How are UMBC’s cybersecurity programs courses delivered?

-UMBC’s cybersecurity program courses are offered in two main formats—traditional classroom delivery and hybrid courses.
+UMBC’s cybersecurity program courses are offered in lecture, hybrid, and/or online formats depending on the topic, program needs, and/or student interest.
 Classroom courses provide opportunities for rich interaction between instructors and students, and hybrid courses add the benefit of schedule flexibility by reducing the number of in-person class sessions.
 Hybrid courses replace up to 50% or more of class sessions with online activities that occur asynchronously (class does not convene online at a fixed time).
 In the online portions of a hybrid class, students work on self-paced activities and assignments (e.g., asynchronous discussion boards) or interact as part of small groups (e.g., discussions, chats/forums, project/assignments).

 Where are courses held?

 The UMBC Graduate Cybersecurity Program is not an online or distance-based program.
-Courses are held at UMBC Main Campus in Catonsville, the Universities at Shady Grove (USG), and other locations as indicated here.
+Courses are held at UMBC’s Main Campus in Catonsville, the Universities at Shady Grove (USG) in Rockville, and online.
 Consult the Schedule of Classes for information on times and locations for classes during a given semester.

 Opportunities in the Industry